Trump Leaves Top Administration Positions Unfilled, Says Hollow Government By Design

 "This is not a question of not filling superfluous positions, of which there are many in government," said Danielle Pletka, senior vice president for foreign and defense policy studies at the right-leaning American Enterprise Institute.
 "This is a question of filling important positions."

-Although other departments have a higher share of vacant positions, the sheer number of top-level positions open at the State Department and the high stakes involved in their work make it especially notable.
+Although other departments have a higher share of vacant positions, the sheer number of top-level positions open at the State Department and the high stakes involved in the work there make it especially notable.

-Friday President Trump is expected to announce a decision that could upend the Iran nuclear deal, and again, Pletka said key appointed personnel are not in place to explain the president's decision to U.S. allies.
+On Friday, Trump is expected to announce a decision that could upend the Iran nuclear deal, and again, Pletka said, key appointed personnel are not in place to explain the president's decision to U.S. allies.

-In the State Department, alone there is no nominee for ambassador to Egypt, Jordan, Saudi Arabia, Qatar or Turkey.
+In the State Department alone, there is no nominee for ambassador to Egypt, Jordan, Saudi Arabia, Qatar or Turkey.
 And there is no assistant secretary for arms control or assistant secretary for international security and nonproliferation.

 "Who's going to take that message to our Middle East allies?
 We don't have any ambassadors.
-Who's going to take that message to our Asian and European allies," Pletka asked.
+Who's going to take that message to our Asian and European allies?"
+Pletka asked.
 "We.
 Don't.
 Have.
 Those.
 People."

 Also not yet nominated in the State Department: the assistant secretary for Near East affairs and the assistant secretary for South and Central Asian affairs.
 The U.S. is engaged in ongoing military operations in both those regions.

-At the Department of Homeland Security, where President Trump just announced a pick for secretary, there are still no nominees for the critical positions of chief financial officer, assistant secretary for Immigration and Customs Enforcement and deputy administrator for the Federal Emergency Management Agency.
-This as President Trump is pushing for aggressive immigration enforcement and numerous states and Puerto Rico are trying to recover from natural disasters.
+At the Department of Homeland Security, where Trump just announced a pick for secretary, there are still no nominees for the critical positions of chief financial officer, assistant secretary for Immigration and Customs Enforcement and deputy administrator for the Federal Emergency Management Agency.
+This comes as Trump is pushing for aggressive immigration enforcement and as numerous states and Puerto Rico are trying to recover from natural disasters.

-Of approximately 600 key appointed positions throughout the government that require Senate confirmation tracked by the Partnership for Public Service, "President Trump has only about a quarter that are actually in place, and we're 9 months into his administration," said Max Stier, president and CEO of the nonpartisan group.
+Of approximately 600 key appointed positions throughout the government that require Senate confirmation tracked by the Partnership for Public Service, "President Trump has only about a quarter that are actually in place, and we're nine months into his administration," said Max Stier, president and CEO of the nonpartisan group.

 That "is way behind what any prior administration has been able to accomplish and is a big problem," Stier added.